Learn how to improve road safety from experts in engineering and the human factors.

 - Integrate human capabilities and characteristics into the process of designing safer roads

-- Understand the effects of automated driving on various aspects of road safety
+- Discuss the effects of automated driving on various aspects of road safety

 As part of TU Delft’s efforts to make online education more accessible for all, this course offers financial assistance to residents of selected countries.
 Read the requirements and apply here.

-This course has been designed by the traffic safety experts of the Transport and Planning Department of the Faculty of Civil Engineering and Geosciences at TU Delft.
+This course has been designed by the traffic safety experts of the Transport and Planning Department of the Faculty of Civil Engineering and Geosciences at Delft University of Technology (TU Delft).
 It is aimed at professionals interested in learning how to improve road safety and consequently reduce the number of fatalities and injuries on the road.

 This course is ideal for: